 Since OMB began to compile records in 1981 through the end of 2006, Federal agencies have published 122,140 final rules in the Federal Register.
 Of these final rules, 21,253 were reviewed by OMB under Executive Order 12866 procedures.
-Of these OMB-reviewed rules, 1,192 were considered "major" rules, primarily due to their anticipated impact on the economy (e.g., estimated benefits and/or costs were in excess of \$100 million annually).
+Of these OMB-reviewed rules, 1,192 were considered "major" rules, primarily due to their anticipated impact on the economy (e.g., estimated costs and/or benefits were in excess of \$100 million annually).
 As discussed in Chapter I, many major rules implement budgetary programs and involve transfers from taxpayers to program beneficiaries.
-Since 1981, OMB has reviewed 259 major rules with estimated benefits and/or costs to the private sector or State and local governments of over \$100 million annually.
+Since 1981, OMB has reviewed 259 major rules with estimated costs and/or benefits to the private sector or State and local governments of over \$100 million annually.

 Last year's Report presented estimates of the overall costs of major rules issued by Federal agencies from 1981 to 2005.
-The estimates are based on the ex ante cost estimates found in agency regulatory impact analyses reviewed by OMB under Executive Order 12291 prior to September 1993 and under Executive Order 12866 since then.
+The estimates are based on the ex ante cost estimates found in agency regulatory impact analyses reviewed by OMB under EO 12291 prior to September 1993 and under EO 12866 since then.
 The 2006 Report pointed out some of the concerns we had with these estimates, including that, because they are prospective, they might not present an accurate picture of these regulations' actual impacts.
-Chapter III of our 2005 Report surveys what we know about the validation of ex ante estimates of benefits and costs of Federal regulation by ex post studies.
+Chapter III of our 2005 Report surveys what we know about the validation of ex ante estimates of costs and benefits of Federal regulation by ex post studies.

 The best measure of the overall value of regulation is net benefits; that is, benefits to society minus costs to society.
-Below we present benefits and cost measures for the years 1992 to 2006 for 134 rules, for which reasonably complete monetized estimates of both benefits and costs are available.
-In addition, we extend the cost estimates back to 1981, the beginning of the regulatory review program at OMB, and include regulations with cost but not benefit estimates.49
+Below we present cost and benefit measures for the years 1992 to 2006 for 134 rules, for which reasonably complete monetized estimates of both costs and benefits are available.
+In addition, we extend the cost estimates back to 1981, the beginning of the regulatory review program at OMB, and include regulations with cost but not benefit estimates.47

-In exploring the impact of rulemaking on the economy in the early 1980s, we found that several important deregulatory actions resulted in a net decrease in compliance costs.
+In exploring the impact of rulemaking on the economy in the early 1980s, we found that several important deregulatory actions resulted in a net decrease in compliance costs in the first two years of the Reagan Administration.
 We include the net cost savings generated by these regulations as "negative costs" for those years.
 To be consistent, we have also modified our estimates for later years to include regulatory actions that reduced net costs.
 In 2004, the Department of Transportation (DOT) issued two regulations that resulted in net cost savings: one rule reduced minimum vertical separation for airspace and the second increased competition in the computer reservation system for airline travel.
 Similarly, Occupational Safety and Health Administration's (OSHA) ergonomics rule issued November 14, 2000 but repealed by Senate Joint Resolution No. 6 passed by Congress and signed by the President in March 2001 (Pub.
-L. No. 107-5) is recorded as a \$4.8 billion cost include benefits for the 2005 migratory bird rules, but not the costs.
+L. No. 107-5) is recorded as a \$4.8 billion cost addition in 2000 and a \$4.8 billion cost savings in